| Title: | Representation of DET Curve with Confidence Intervals |

 ... |

-From a 'DETs' object, this function plots the ROC curves associated with the DETs curves of the object.
-It includes the Confidence band when CIs were computed for the DETs curves.
+From a 'DETs' object, this function plots the ROC curves associated with the DET curves in the object.
+It includes a confidence band when CIs were computed for the DET curves.

 plotROCs(dets, ...)plotROCs(dets, ...)